cdktf/cdktf-provider-snowflake/docs/account.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.99.0/docs/resources/account#id Account#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.100.0/docs/resources/account#id Account#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `isOrgAdmin`<sup>Optional</sup> <a name="isOrgAdmin" id="@cdktf/provider-snowflake.account.Account.Initializer.parameter.isOrgAdmin"></a>

+- *Type:* java.lang.String

+Sets an account property that determines whether the ORGADMIN role is enabled in the account.

+Only an organization administrator (i.e. user with the ORGADMIN role) can set the property.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.100.0/docs/resources/account#is_org_admin Account#is_org_admin}

 ---